On the Approximation Ratio of the $k$-Opt and Lin-Kernighan Algorithm: Introduction

-One of the best practical heuristics by Lin and Kernighan is based on $k$-Opt \cite{lin1973effective}.
+One of the best practical heuristics by Lin and Kernighan is based on $k$-Opt \cite{DBLP:journals/ior/LinK73}.
 The Lin-Kernighan algorithm, like the $k$-Opt algorithm, modifies the tour locally to obtain a new tour.
-Instead of replacing arbitrary $k$ edges with new edges, which results in a high runtime for large $k$, it searches for specific changes: Changes, where the edges to be added and deleted are alternating in a closed walk, a so-called closed alternating walk.
+Instead of letting all subsets of $k$ edges be eligible for replacement, which results in a high runtime for large $k$, it searches for specific changes: changes, where the edges to be added and deleted alternate in a closed walk, a so-called closed alternating walk.
 Since the Lin-Kernighan algorithm uses a superset of the modification rules of the 2-Opt algorithm, the same upper bound as for 2-Opt also applies.
 Apart from this, no other upper bound was known.

-A special case of the \textsc{Metric TSP} is the \textsc{Graph TSP}.
+The \textsc{Graph TSP} is a special case of the \textsc{Metric TSP}.
 In this case an undirected unweighted graph is given and the distance between two vertices is the distance between them in the graph.
-Apart from the upper bounds for the \textsc{Metric TSP}, which also apply to the special case, only a lower bound of $2(1-\frac{1}{n})$ on the approximation ratio of the $k$-Opt algorithm is known so far: Rosenkrantz, Stearns and Lewis describe a \textsc{Metric TSP} instance with this ratio that is also a \textsc{Graph TSP} instance \cite{rosenkrantz1977analysis}.
+Apart from the upper bounds for the \textsc{Metric TSP}, which also apply to the special case, only a lower bound of $2(1-\frac{1}{n})$ on the approximation ratio of the $k$-Opt algorithm is known so far: Rosenkrantz, Stearns and Lewis describe a \textsc{Metric TSP} instance with this ratio that is also a \textsc{Graph TSP} instance \cite{DBLP:journals/siamcomp/RosenkrantzSL77}.

 Another special case is the \textsc{(1,2)-TSP} where every distance is either one or two.
 The currently best approximation ratio for the \textsc{(1,2)-TSP} is achieved by the $k$-improv algorithm by Berman and Karpinski with an approximation ratio of $\frac{8}{7}$ \cite{DBLP:journals/eccc/ECCC-TR05-069}.
 The $k$-improv algorithm is an improved version of the $k$-Opt algorithm that is based on a local search approach.
 Adamaszek, Mnich and Paluch proposed another algorithm with approximation ratio $\frac{8}{7}$ \cite{DBLP:conf/icalp/AdamaszekMP18}.
-For the \textsc{(1,2)-TSP} it is known that the approximation ratio of the 2-Opt algorithm is at most $\frac{3}{2}$ \cite{khanna1998syntactic}.
+For the \textsc{(1,2)-TSP} it is known that the approximation ratio of the 2-Opt and 3-Opt algorithm are $\frac{3}{2}$ and $\frac{11}{8}$, respectively \cite{khanna1998syntactic,DBLP:journals/orl/Zhong21}.